Continual improvement of an ISMS (or any ISO management system) should always yield results for the organization.

 Note that this clause is the same for ISO 27701, ISO 22301, and ISO 9001, reflecting the core importance of competence to the success of the relevant management system.

 Organizations implementing an ISMS for the first time can often leverage existing procedures to demonstrate a minimum level of compliance.
-More mature organizations, however, may benefit from a rigorous approach to Clause 7.2.
+More mature SaaS companies, however, may benefit from a rigorous approach to Clause 7.2.

 Implementing Clause 7.2